AoxeTech/Aoxe.Extensions.Configuration.Redis/README.md

 # Aoxe.Extensions.Configuration.Redis
-Let the redisa as a configuration source.
+Let the redis as a configuration source.